cloudfoundry/go-cf-api/docs/docs/loadtests.md

 </table>

 Further Findings
-- The Go Implementation can issue 10x more transactions per second (operations on the Database) over the same amount of db connections.
-Potentially even more but likely we do less db transactions per api requests and are cpu bound before being limited by postgres connections.
+- The Go implementation can issue 10x more transactions per second (operations on the database) using the same number of DB connections.
+Potentially, this number could be even hight but given the Go implementation performs fewer DB transactions per API request, this would likely become CPU bound before being limited by DB connections
-- The Go Implementation does not get pulled out of load balancing in an overload situation.
+- The Go implementation does not get pulled out of load balancing in an overload situation
-- The Go Implementation may wastes a lot of resources in HAProxy that may need to be looked at and tweaked.
+- The Go implementation may be wasting a lot of resources in HAProxy that could be looked at and tweaked or behaviour (TLS termination etc.) moved directly into the implementation
-- The Go Implementation uses more RAM in general and it increases/decreases more on peak loads.
-But that could be expected since it handles up to 40 times more requests.
+- The Go implementation uses more RAM in general and it increases/decreases more on peak loads, but this is to be expected since it handles up to 40 times more requests

-We also briefly tested the PoC on a large vm (64 cores) how it would scale horizontally.
+We also briefly tested the Go implementation on a large VM (64 cores) to see how it would scale vertically.
 We saw 30k+ `/v3/info` calls per second beeing handled by a single instance.
-At that point the emitter of the requests was to weak and one would need to set up a distributed load test to see real results.
+At that point the emitter of the requests could no longer keep up and a distributed load test would be needed to see real results.
-Since this would be time consuming and not compareable against a single threaded implementation we stopped further load tests in that scale.
+Since this would be time consuming and not comparable against a single threaded implementation we did not pursue this test further.

 ### Raw Measurements

-All measurement Runs can be found in below table.
-At the bottom one can download all raw measurements in a tar.xz file.
+All measurement runs can be found in below table.
+At the bottom of each column is a download link for all raw measurements in a tar.xz file.
-How to look at the raw values is explained in [#viewing-raw-results](#viewing-raw-results)
+A guide for looking at the raw values is can be found in [viewing raw results](#viewing-raw-results)

 <table>
   <tbody>